ODC/Dance presents: Dance Downtown

 Brenda Way received her early training at the School of American Ballet and Ballet Arts in New York City.
 She is the founder and artistic director of ODC/Dance and creator of the ODC Theater and ODC Dance Commons, community performance and training venues in San Francisco’s Mission District.
 She launched ODC and helped create an inter-arts department at Oberlin College and Conservatory of Music in the late 1960's before relocating to the Bay Area in 1976.

-Brenda has choreographed more than 85 pieces over the last 45 years.
-Her commissions include Unintended Consequences: A Meditation (2008) Equal Justice Society; Life is a House (2008) San Francisco Girls Chorus; On a Train Heading South (2005) CSU Monterey Bay; Remnants of Song (2002) Stanford Lively Arts; Scissors Paper Stone (1994) Alvin Ailey American Dance Theater; Western Women (1993) Cal Performances, Rutgers University and Jacob's Pillow; Ghosts of an Old Ceremony (1991) Walker Art Center and The Minnesota Orchestra; Krazy Kat (1990) San Francisco Ballet; This Point in Time (1987) Oakland Ballet; Tamina (1986) San Francisco Performances; and Invisible Cities (1985) Stanford Lively Arts and the Robotics Research Laboratory.
-Her work Investigating Grace was named an
+She has choreographed more than 100 pieces over the last 53 years.
+Among her commissions are Unintended Consequences: A Meditation (2008) Equal Justice Society; Life is a House (2008) San Francisco Girls Chorus; On a Train Heading South (2005) CSU Monterey Bay; Remnants of Song (2002) Stanford Lively Arts; Scissors Paper Stone (1994) Alvin Ailey American Dance Theater; Western Women (1993) Cal Performances, Rutgers University and Jacob’s Pillow; Ghosts of an Old Ceremony (1991) Walker Art Center and The Minnesota Orchestra; Krazy Kat (1990) San Francisco Ballet; This Point in Time (1987) Oakland Ballet; Tamina (1986) San Francisco Performances; Invisible Cities (1985) Stanford Lively Arts and the Robotics Research Laboratory.
+Her work Investigating Grace was named an NEA American Masterpiece in 2011.

 Special Events

-On Thursday April 10th enjoy pre-show drinks at W San Francisco's Living Room Bar starting at 6:00 PM.
+On Thursday, March 5th enjoy pre-show drink specials at W San Francisco's Living Room Bar starting at 5:30 PM.
 RSVP at rsvp@odc.dance.

-Join us for a free, intimate pre-show Balcony Talk with ODC Founding Artistic Director Brenda Way will share intimate insights into the inner workings of ODC/Dance, as well as the work you are about to see.
+Join us for an intimate pre-show Balcony Talk with ODC’s Artistic Team at 1:00PM at the Blue Shield of California Theater at YBCA.
+Way will share intimate insights into the inner workings of ODC/Dance, as well as the work you are about to see.
+Free for audiences with tickets to Sunday's 2:00PM performance.

 Dinner, drinks, dancing, and one fabulous party!